brianferguson/HotKey.dll/README.md

 * On some keyboards, when NumLock is off, the Numeric Keypad keys will represent other keys (usually the navigation keys, like "Home").
 * On some keyboards, when `SHIFT` is used with a Numeric Keypad key, the HotKey may not work.
 Example: `HotKey=Shift Num6` will not work because the plugin thinks the SHIFT and Numpad 6 need to be pressed, while the system thinks you pressed the Right Arrow key.
 * There may be cases where an elvated process will "block" the plugin from seeing a key being pressed.
-* Due to the plugin needing to compare which keys were pressed vs. which keys trigger an action, there is a slight chance that some hot keys will not be detected correctly when typing really fast or having a large amount of HotKey measures.

 Options
 -
-* **HotKey** - Key or combination of keys (separated by a space) needed to be pressed and release to run the Action.
+* **HotKey** (Required) - Key or combination of keys (separated by a space) needed to be pressed and release to run the Action.
+* **KeyDownAction** (Optional) - Action to be taken when the right HotKey is in the "down" position.
+Holding the key down can result in repeated actions.
-* **Action** - Action to be taken when the right HotKey has been pressed and released.
+* **KeyUpAction** (Optional) - Action to be taken when the right HotKey has been released.
+In some cases, keys will need to be released in the reverse order they were pressed.
+* **ShowAllKeys** (Optional) - When `1` will send all key strokes to the [Rainmeter log](http://docs.rainmeter.net/manual-beta/user-interface/about#LogTab).
+This will help users with deciphering each key's *hex code* (especially for foreign keyboards).
+The plugin will "attempt" to decipher what key was pressed, but there are some instances when it is wrong.
+For example, pressing the "Page Up" key will result in a "Num 9" in some cases.
+ShowAllKeys will always fire when the key is down (and also when the key is up if there is an KeyUpAction).

 Pre-defined HotKey Keywords